patrick-zippenfenig/environmental-data-management-notes/README.md

 Storing gridded data as time-series optimized weekly files is specifically designed to support time-series APIs that aggregate multiple weather model runs.
 Future iterations of Open-Meteo may introduce additional data views to accommodate other use cases, such as spatial access for map generation.

-## Open-Meteo custom file format
+## Open-Meteo Custom File Format

 To efficiently store gridded data, Open-Meteo has developed its own custom file format.
 This format consists of a multi-dimensional chunked array compressed into a single file, similar to formats like Zarr, HDF5, or NetCDF.

 Creating a custom file format is usually inadvisable.
 However, there are two main reasons that justified the need for a custom file format:

 1. **Compression Ratio:** Given the vast amount of data involved, maximizing compression efficiency is a top priority.
 The compression method used in the Open-Meteo format is highly optimized specifically for weather data, which typically exhibits low frequency with high spatial and temporal correlation.
 By employing multi-dimensional delta coding and an integer compression scheme with fixed precision (e.g., 0.05K for temperature), this format achieves significantly higher compression ratios than existing file formats.
 Although the compression is lossy, the precision can be adjusted to preserve any important information.
-The compression is based on the FOR algorithm from [D. Lemire](https://github.com/lemire/FastPFor).
+The compression is based on the PFor algorithm from [D. Lemire](https://github.com/lemire/FastPFor).

-2. **Performance:** Good compression ratio, results usually in bad compression speed.
-However, giant amounts of data also need to be compressed quickly as weather forecasts need to be as up to date as possible.
+2. **Performance:** Achieving a good compression ratio often comes at the expense of slower compression speeds.
+However, given the vast amounts of data involved, fast compression speeds are essential to ensure that weather forecasts are up-to-date.
 With optimizations for SIMD (AVX2, ARM NEON), Open-Meteo can achieve compression and decompression speeds of over `1 GB/s` on a single CPU core.
+This enables rapid processing even for high-resolution weather models.

 In addition to these primary considerations, the file format also meets other essential requirements for storing gridded data, which are also achievable with other formats: